AdamBoley/Beergate/README.md

 In the end, I noted that this was extraneous, since INSTALLED_APPS was missing a comma.
 Once added, Heroku was able to build and deploy the app properly

+After creating a superuser to access the Django backend, I ran into a 403 error when trying to login using that superuser via the admin login page.

+Some Googling found [this StackOverflow page](https://stackoverflow.com/questions/70285834/forbidden-403-csrf-verification-failed-request-aborted-reason-given-for-fail/70326426#70326426).
+Though this should apply only to Django v4.x.x , where I specifically installed Django v3, as per the walkthrough videos.

+Running the command `python3 -m django --version`, obtained from [this StackOverflow page](https://stackoverflow.com/questions/6468397/how-to-check-django-version), to check the version of Django installed, I found that the project was using Django v4.
+The Django documentation says that Django v4.1 was released on 3/8/22, about 4 days before I tried to access the backend.
+I can only conclude that Django upgraded from v3 to v4.1 automatically.

+To solve the error, I found [this StackOverflow page](https://stackoverflow.com/questions/29573163/django-admin-login-suddenly-demanding-csrf-token), which provided a line of code that must be added to settings.py:

+CSRF_TRUSTED_ORIGINS = ['https://*.YOUR_DOMAIN.COM'], replacing YOUR_DOMAIN.COM with the URL of the Gitpod workspace I was using, prefixed with `8000-` to account for the development server.

+This worked, and allowed me to login to the Django backend without issue.
+The code above appears to override the need to provide a CSRF token when performing actions from this workspace.
+This may present a vulnerability, as a CSRF token is Django's way of protecting sites against malicious users, and the code in settings.py overrides that.
+I asked my Mentor, and his response was....